If you work under Supervision, Direction or Control and are not a multi-site contractor, this means you will not be eligible to claim expenses.

-If you’re operating independently, are managing yourself and are not under the direct supervision of the client, you are unlikely to be operating under SDC.
-If that sounds like you then you will be able to claim expenses.
+If you’re operating independently, are managing yourself and are not under the direct supervision of the client, you will not be operating under SDC or you are a multi-site contractor.
+You will be eligible to claim mileage only business-related expenses.

 If you’re working on a self-employed (CIS) basis then you won’t be able to claim expenses back through Apex.
 You may, however, be able to claim certain expenses back via your annual self-assessment tax return.
 You should consult your accountant for more information.